Honey Wheat Bread Machine Recipe To Build Your Confidence

 after the dough has doubled in sizePin

-When the DOUGH cycle ends, and the dough is doubled, remove the dough from the pan to a floured surface.
+When the DOUGH cycle ends and the dough is doubled, remove it from the pan and place it on a floured surface.

 How To Shape the Dough into a Loaf